metrik-tech/meridiem/README.md

     https://github.com/wanasit/chrono
 ) and this [tweet](https://twitter.com/JohnPhamous/status/1630763699849015298) from @JohnPhamous about the new Vercel date range selector.

+Has troubles with very large time ranges.
+Will work best if kept within 2-3 years of provided `currentDate` or the current date.

 Compatible with Node, the browser, Deno and Bun.
 Only dependency is `date-fns`.

 ## Installation